 Michigan has also proved its dedication to online education by becoming a full member of the Midwestern Higher Education Compact (MHEC), an organization we explore in greater detail below.
-So, before we look at the best online colleges in Michigan, let’s start with the state of higher education and online education in particular in Michigan today.
+So, before we look at the best online colleges in Michigan, let’s start with the state of higher education — and online education in particular — in the Great Lake State.

 A Brief Overview of Higher Education in Michigan